ninobuliskeria/ninobuliskeria.github.io/content/authors/admin/_index.md

     icon_pack: fab
     link: uploads/resume.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'nino.buliskeria@fsv.cuni.cz'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Welcome!

-I am Ph.D. candidate at the Institute of Economic Studies ([IES](https://ies.fsv.cuni.cz/)) of Charles University in Prague.
-I am primarily interested in the fields of Macroeconomics and Monetary Economics.
-My research focuses on exploring the impact of expectations and uncertainty on household decision-making, as well as their implications for inequality and the overall economy.
+I am currently a Ph.D. candidate enrolled at Charles University in Prague, specifically at the Institute of Economic Studies ([IES](https://ies.fsv.cuni.cz/)).
+My focus revolves around analyzing economic issues using extensive datasets, with my primary fields of interest being Macroeconomics and Econometrics.

+My research is divided into two main components.
+The first part is dedicated to investigating how people's expectations and uncertainty influence their economic decisions and how these decisions can impact economic inequality and the broader economy.
+Within this area, I delve into the impact of financial frictions and limited access to financial intermediaries.

+The second aspect of my research seeks to understand the sources, scale, and consequences of biased reporting in economic research.
+I am particularly interested in developing and applying techniques to identify and rectify biases that may be present in the economics literature.

+Contact: [nino.buliskeria[at]fsv.cuni.cz](nino.buliskeria@fsv.cuni.cz)

 {style="text-align: justify;"}